-Join me in Guna Yala, one of the most spectacular destinations for a sea kayaking and cultural immersion tropical holiday!
+Join me in Guna Yala (aka San Blas Islands), tropical paradise on the Caribbean side of Panama.
+This archipelago of 365 islands is one of the most spectacular destinations for a sea kayaking and cultural immersion holiday.

 There are many different ways to discover Guna Yala.
 Most of the trips that I offer are custom-designed to suit the wishes of my guests.
 I work with you to create your dream holiday.
 Here is some basic information about Guna Yala, followed by sample itineraries.